-Clontarf Bulls, the newest team at Clontarf Rugby, have just finished a hugely successful first season.
+Clontarf Bulls, the newest team at Clontarf Rugby, have kicked off their 2nd season in September 2017.
 This team caters for local boys and girls with intellectual additional needs.
 Every child involved has shown ability to play rugby regardless of Autism Spectrum Disorder, Down Syndrome or other reasons that they require a little extra help.
 Many of their brothers and sisters play rugby, now these boys and girls have their own team!

 The team is being led by a group of rugby coaches and volunteers with a particular interest in promoting the abilities of these children.
 The coaching group draws on active players, ex-players, teachers, special needs assistants, and academics focusing on people with special needs.